fantasticjamieburns/NoClaimDiscountDemo/README.md

 # NoClaimDiscountDemo
-No Claim Discount Demo Blockchain DApp with Android App
+No Claim Discount Demo Blockchain DApp with Android App and Alexa Skill